GPT Zero vs. Originality.ai: The Pros and Cons of Both

 For example, Originality pays a lot of attention to commas.
 Since Grammarly (which is now AI-driven itself) loves to insert commas into everything, a completely human-written piece with Grammarly suggestions can trigger Originality's red flags.
 It also flags some specific words that AI tends to use more often than humans do.

-Specific Word Used by ChatGPT
+Specific Word Used By Chatgpt

 Originality is very strict and very sensitive.
 This is a good thing when you want to eliminate all possible false positives, but dealing with them can be a huge pain, especially if you're used to a workflow using Grammarly.
 It's also very expensive for what it does, so be picky with it.